Myndex/apca-introduction/README.md

 The [Accessible Perceptual Contrast Algorithm (APCA)](https://apcacontrast.com) is a new algorithm to predict the perceived lightness contrast between two adjacent colors.
 It was developed to address some issues in earlier algorithms, especially for dark colors, or when the text is lighter than the background.

-APCA was created by Andrew Somers at Myndex Research, and under the oversight of the Visual Contrast subgroup of Silver, and is the candidate method for contrast for WCAG&nbsp;3 (W3C Accessibility Guidelines).
+APCA was created by Andrew Somers at Myndex Research, within the Visual Contrast subgroup of Silver/WCAG3, and is the candidate method for contrast for WCAG&nbsp;3 (W3C Accessibility Guidelines).

 The official interactive demo is available at [apcacontrast.com](https://apcacontrast.com).
 No other link is canonical nor officially approved.